malinvan/test/README.md

 - I would have liked to make the styling a bit more professional as well as the UX and UI.

 - Also immidiate feedback in the search.
 Meaning to render search results simultaniously as typing.
 But due to GitHub having restrictions on how many API-calls you can make I decided against this.

+- Add a toaster for the stars using a library like React-Toastify https://www.npmjs.com/package/react-toastify

 # Instructions on how to run the application on a new computer (it is OK to restrict it to a specific OS or environment)
 To run the application locally you will need a GitHub API-token and either add it in the client.js file or as an environmental token in the terminal.